Skip to main content

 Apple Intelligence Yes

 As you begin your shopping for the best iPad, the best place to start looking is the iPad Air (2024).
-It's one of the highest-rated iPads we've reviewed this year, and for most people, it's likely to be the best choice.
+It's one of the highest-rated iPads we reviewed in 2024, and for most people, it's likely to be the best choice.

 Why is that?
 It all starts with the hardware.
 The iPad Air is thin, lightweight, and incredibly easy to carry around the house without much hassle.
 The whole package feels high-quality, too, and while there's no Face ID, you do get a Touch ID sensor embedded in the power button — and it works very well.